IN MEMORIAM: MEMORIAL DAY

 YOU’RE BEING SPIED ON ANYWAY – JUST EMBRACE TECHNOLOGY

 TL;DR: Believe it or not, that app would be more helpful if you just accepted the permission settings and let it do what it was built for: to make your life easier.

 There’s an app for everything now.
 Want to learn a new language?
 There’s an app for that.
 Need someone to walk your dog?
 There’s an app for that.
-Looking for (incorrect) weather information?
+Looking for (incorrect) weather information (more on my thoughts about weather forecasts in THIS POST)?
 There’s definitely an app for that.
 Want a virtual shave?
 Yes, there’s an app for that.
 Wonder what it’s like to count a million dollars?
 You bet there’s an app for that.
 Have you always wanted to milk a cow?
 Well, you’re in luck, because there’s even an app for that!

 Apps, apps, apps – Oprah would be in heaven.
 If you think about the apps on your phone, tablet, watch, computer, etc. right now most of them are probably a bit more productive than the cow milking one (maybe not though, I don’t know you).
 You probably have a navigation app, a weather app, some “work” apps to keep track of your calendar, expenses, documents, emails, and other adult nonsense, a social media app (or two, or three, or twelve), a “live-your-best-life” app, an app with no purpose other than to waste time, a game app, and maybe a travel app or a sports app.
 Sound about right?
 Of course it does!
 I’m a millennial after all – that basically makes me an app guru.